 Dynamic elastic constants can also be determined in the laboratory using high frequency acoustic pulses on core samples.
 Static elastic constants are derived in the laboratory from tri-axial stress-strain measurements (non-destructive) or the chevron notch test (destructive).

 are needed by five distinct disciplines in the petroleum industry:

 The elastic constants of rocks are defined by the Wood-Biot-Gassmann Equations.
 The equations can be transformed to derive rock properties from log data.
 If crossed dipole sonic data is available, anisotropic stress can be noticed by differences in the X and Y axis displays of both the compressional and shear travel times.
 When this occurs, all the elastic constants can be computed for both the minimum and maximum stress directions.
 This requires the original log to be correctly oriented with directional information, and may require extra processing in the service company computer center.

-Three types of deformation can result, depending upon the mode of the acting force.
+Different types of deformation can result, depending upon the mode of the acting force.
 The three elastic moduli are:

 as the ratio of strain in a perpendicular direction to the

 Young's Modulus vs Poison's Ratio: Brittleness increases toward top left, density increases toward top right, porosity plus organic content and depth decrease toward bottom left.
 PR values less than 0.17 indicate gas or organic content or both. (image courtesy Canadian Discovery Ltd)

 moduli can be derived directly from well logs and indirectly from

 Some people prefer different abbreviations: Mu or u for shear modulus, Nu or v for Poisson's Ratio, and E for Young's Modulus.
 The abbreviations used above are used consistently trough these training materials.

 In the seismic industry, it is common to think in terms of velocity and acoustic impedance in addition to the more classical mechanical properties described above.